Piddletrenthide

 Piddletrenthide (/ˌpɪdəltrɛntˈhaɪd/) is a village and civil parish in the English county of Dorset.
-It is sited by the small River Piddle in a valley on the dip slope of the Dorset Downs, 8 mi north of Dorchester.
-In the 2011 census the parish—which includes the small village of Plush to the northeast—had 323 dwellings, 290 households and a population of 647.
+The village lies on the small River Piddle in a valley on the dip slope of the Dorset Downs, 8 mi north of Dorchester.
+In the 2011 census the parish—which includes the small village of Plush to the northeast and the hamlet of White Lackington to the south—had 323 dwellings, 290 households and a population of 647.